fenago/nlp-fundamentals/lab_guides/Lab_5.md

 doing statistical analysis of words or tokens in documents, and then they use those statistics to automatically assign documents to topics.

-In this chapter, we will look at a few popular topic modeling algorithms, such as **Latent Semantic Analysis** (**LSA**) and **Latent Dirichlet Allocation** (**LDA**), and learn how to implement them.
+In this lab, we will look at a few popular topic modeling algorithms, such as **Latent Semantic Analysis** (**LSA**) and **Latent Dirichlet Allocation** (**LDA**), and learn how to implement them.